top of page

 04. I-20 form

-Once admission and financial requirements are met, WIFA will create an initial SEVIS record, form I-20.
-This will be sent to you by a courier service.
+Once admission documents and financial requirements are met, we will then conduct a phone interview, either via whatsapp or by regular phone call, to determine your acceptance.
+After a successful phone interview, WIFA will create an initial SEVIS record, form I-20; This will be emailed to you.
 You will receive an I-20 form for yourself and for your

 dependents, if applicable.
+Please be aware of any rules and regulations in regards to dependants.
 We will contact you if we are missing any information required for issuing the I-20 form.

 Please monitor your email frequently in order to avoid delays.